web3privacy/web3privacy/Market overview/Ethereum Ecosystem/Readme.md

 1. Filtering out non-Ethereum projects from our main DB.
 2. Adding new positions like EIP-7503

+## Important note
+Later on DB will be re-organized within Ethereum-centric (build on solidity), ETH-centric (DeFi allowing to bridge, swap ETH) & EVM-comatible or multichain projects.
+Segmentation will help to split "native" projects & broader actors serving different chains.

 ## Contents
 - [Main dataset of Ethereum Privacy Ecosystem report](#main-dataset-of-ethereum-privacy-ecosystem-report)
   - [Current phase: Ethereum Privacy DB aggregation](#current-phase-ethereum-privacy-db-aggregation)